Stevenans985900/check_local_interfaces/README.md

 **This is a quickly hacked prototype and still needs some work**

+The plugin is not conforming to the monitoring plugin development guidelines.
+This will be the first thing to fix.

 Some testing has been done on:
 * CentOS 6
 * CentOS 7